nnijat/aca-store-react/README.md

    * Think of some other components you could make
 * Look in index.html for the existing html to use for the components
 * Use the comments and the expand/collapse feature of the editor to make sure you get the correct html.
 Normally you would need to figure this out yourself buy we are learning.
-* Put each component is in its own file
+* Put each component is in its own .js file
-* Reference each component file in a script tag in index.html
+* Reference each component file in a script tag in index.html, make sure its in the correct order.
 * Make sure to include type="text/babel"
+* As you include each script tag, refresh the page to make sure there are no errors
 * Don't forget props